 Coastal: Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown, Hampton, Horry, Jasper and Williamsburg counties.

 Spinach grows well on a variety of soils, but it prefers a fertile sandy loam high in organic matter.
-The use of cover crops and green manure crops is recommended to maintain the soil organic matter.
-Plant spinach in early spring to avoid high temperatures and long days, which cause the plants to bolt or form flower stalks.
-Soil temperature above 85 °F will inhibit seed germination.
+Plant spinach in early spring to avoid high temperatures and long days, which cause the plants to bolt, or form flower stalks.
+The optimum soil temperature for spinach seed germination is 70 °F. Soil temperature above 85 °F will inhibit seed germination.

-Raised beds that are approximately 3 inches high are good in the Coastal area because the improved drainage may reduce the incidence of damping-off of young seedlings.
-Do not use raised beds in the sandy Central area because heavy rains will erode the bed.
+Raised beds that are approximately 3 inches high are good because the improved drainage may reduce the incidence of damping-off of young seedlings.

 Water the garden to provide a uniform moisture supply to the crop.
 The garden should be watered in the morning so that the foliage is dry before dark.
+This will reduce the development of foliar diseases.
 Water the garden sufficiently to moisten the soil to a depth of 6 inches.
 Light sprinklings will encourage shallow rooting of the plants.
-Spinach requires a uniform supply of moisture to produce a high-quality crop.
+Spinach requires a consistent supply of moisture to produce a high-quality crop.

-Control weeds in the planting with shallow cultivation.
-Do not cultivate deeply because this will damage roots.
-Do not move soil toward the plants because spinach leaves that are covered by soil will rot rapidly.
+Weeds in the area can be controlled by using shallow cultivation.
+Do not cultivate deeply as this will damage the roots.
+Do not move soil toward the plants because spinach leaves that are covered by soil will rapidly rot.

 Harvest & Storage

 Spinach should be ready to harvest in about 37 to 45 days after planting.
-Harvest dark green, tender leaves that are 3 to 6 inches long by picking individual leaves or cutting leaves.
-Start by picking the outer leaves and harvest the newer leaves as they reach the desired size.
+Harvest dark green, tender leaves that are 3 to 6 inches long by picking or cutting individual leaves.
+Start by picking the outer leaves and then harvest the newer leaves as they reach the desired size.
 Remove the petioles (leaf stems) if they are too large and fibrous.
-Rinse the spinach by using paper towels or a salad spinner.
-Store spinach in plastic bags in the refrigerator.
+Rinse the spinach and dry it by using paper towels or a salad spinner.
+Spinach can be stored in plastic bags in the refrigerator.

-Insects that may be a problem in growing spinach are aphids, cutworms, cabbage loopers, corn earworms and diamondback moth caterpillars.
-Aphids are a major problem because they transmit viruses to the plants.
+Insect pests that may become a problem in growing spinach include aphids, cutworms, cabbage loopers, corn earworms, and diamondback moth caterpillars.
+Aphids are a significant problem because they transmit viruses to the plants.

-The primary disease problems with this crop are downy mildew, white rust and seedling damping-off.
+The primary disease problems with this crop are downy mildew, white rust, and seedling damping-off.
+Use resistant varieties to avoid downy mildew.